prostozdiman/mini-app/replit.md

 ## Overview

 This is a full-stack trading signals application built with React/TypeScript frontend and Express.js backend.
-The application provides a modern trading interface with real-time signals, currency pair analysis, and a cyberpunk-themed UI design.
-The architecture follows a monorepo structure with shared TypeScript schemas and a PostgreSQL database using Drizzle ORM.
+The application provides a modern trading interface with real-time signals, currency pair analysis, and a cyberpunk-themed UI design optimized for mobile devices and server deployment.
+Features complete trading pair selection (50+ pairs from screenshots), expandable UI with smooth animations, and timer-based signal generation.
+The architecture follows a monorepo structure with shared TypeScript schemas and optimized for weak mobile devices.

 ## User Preferences